-When not working, he enjoys reading, spending time with his pets (1 dog and 3 cats), being outdoors, and listening to music.
-He spends quite a bit of time reading historical and philosophical books, particularly relating to economic systems, post-WWII events, and international relations.
-He is also a big fan of Norwegian authors Knut Hamsun, Jens Bjørneboe, Dag Solstad, and Ingvar Ambjørnsen.
-Additionally, he enjoys reading mystery novels and other literature of no particular merit.
+When not working, I enjoy reading, spending time with my pets (2 dogs and 4 cats), being outdoors, and listening to music.
+I spend quite a bit of time reading historical and philosophical books, particularly relating to economic systems, post-WWII events, and international relations.
+I particularly enjoy Norwegian authors Knut Hamsun, Jens Bjørneboe, Dag Solstad, and Ingvar Ambjørnsen.
+Additionally, I spend more time than necessary reading mystery novels and other literature of no particular merit.

 Ph.D.
 Virginia Polytechnic Institute & State University (Virginia Tech) 2010

 E/M-353 (Operations Management), E/M-365 (Strategic Management), GWS-224 (Staying Alive), and PHI-244 (ST:Philosophy Soc Sci)